Examples of recent questions relating to West Bromwich Building Society transfer of equity

 Transfer of Equity Conveyancing for Leasehold premises

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such conditions are not complied with you may be in breach of your covenants under the lease.
+Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
+If such conditions are not strictly observed you may be in violation of the lease.
 This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance